 Please see our wholesaler’s catalogue for a fuller list of walnut and hazelnut varieties available:

 Early flowering, shelter from cold winds.

 INGRID – reliable variety with some leaf curl resistance.
-Ripens September.
+Ripens September. sold out

 ROBIJN – good flavour and leaf-curl resistance.
 Ripens September.